cyberjunky/home-assistant-custom-components/README.md

 ![alt text](https://raw.githubusercontent.com/cyberjunky/home-assistant-custom-components/master/screenshots/toon.png "Screenshot")

-## Toon Smart Meter sensor component
+## TOON Smart Meter sensor component

-NOTE: This component only works with rooted Toon devices.
+NOTE: This component only works with rooted TOON devices.

-It reads Smart Meter data from your Toon, gathered by the meteradapter.
+It reads Smart Meter data from your TOON, gathered by the meteradapter.

 ### Installation